levall/ShortUrlServer/Readme.md

 http://localhost:8000/api/short?original_url=http://google.com
 ```

-When you open short url this will redirect you to correct "URL" that
+When you open the _short_ url this will redirect you to correct "URL"

 ### run php server

-Run commant in the termianal:
+Run command in the terminal:

 ```sh
 php -S localhost:8000 server.php